schr0841/cnn_project/README.md

 Pre-training is a powerful technique, especially in scenarios where data is scarce or where training a model from scratch would be impractical due to resource constraints.

 In our specific case, we use models that are pre-trained on the EfficientNetB3, ResNet50 and InceptionV3 datasets.
 The InceptionV3 model is trained to classify 1000 different images in a wide range of categories, so that may be why the accuracy suffers, but the ResNet50 model also does this and has good accuracy for us.
 We need some further investigation as to why there are differences in these models.
+After pre-training, we then employ transfer learning by further training the models on our cancer image dataset.

 ## Ensemble models: General Overview